The Short Answer

 - Resting metabolic rate estimate based on your actual lean mass

-- Full report you can take to your trainer
+- Full report you can take to your doctor or trainer

 - Full 10+ page clinical report